 Independent reference.
-ATD figures from publicly-released 2025 SOIR (reporting 2024 data) and prior years’ press releases.
-Last verified May 2026.
+ATD figures from the publicly-released 2026 SOIR announcement (2025 data), the 2025 SOIR full report (2024 data), and prior years’ releases.
+Last verified June 2026.

 2026 Training Cost Benchmarks